Privacy Policy

 What Magpie Sends in Replies

 SMS is not an encrypted medium.
 To protect your privacy, Magpie reply messages contain only a short confirmation and a link — never the content of your note.
-Note content travels to and from GitHub over encrypted connections, not over SMS.
+Note content travels to and from the Service over encrypted connections, not over SMS.

 Rate Limits